tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ## 1 Introduction (non-normative)

+### 1.1 Purpose (non-normative)

+The purpose of this document is to define and explain the BDQ Tests — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard — providing a clear and consistent specification that can be used by implementers, analysts, and quality assessors.

-This document-
+This document:
+- Describes the structure, types, and formal characteristicss of the BDQ Tests.
   - Provides normative specifications and non-normative guidance for BDQ Tests, describing how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave.
-- Defines the Test types (Validation, Issue, Measure, Amendment), the semantics of single- versus multi-record evaluation, and how Parameters influence Test behavior.
+  - Defines the Test types (`Validation`, `Issue`, `Measure`, `Amendment`), the semantics of single- versus multi-record evaluation, and how `Parameters` influence Test behavior.
-- Is the basis for interpreting BDQ Test descriptions and for producing BDQ-conformant implementations and reports.
+  - Provides the basis for interpreting BDQ Test descriptions and guidance for producing BDQ-conformant implementations and reports.
-- Explains the role of Tests within the BDQ standard and their relationship to Use Cases, Policies, and Implementations and the outputs of running Tests (Responses and Data Quality Reports).
-Tests are applied in the context of data use (Use Cases via Policies) so users can select those that match their data quality needs.
+- Describes the context of the BDQ Tests within the broader BDQ standard.
+  - Explains how Tests are applied in the context of data use (`Use Cases` via `Policies`) so users can select those that match their data quality needs.
+  - Explains the role of Tests within the BDQ standard and their relationship to `Use Cases`, `Policies`, and `Implementations`.
+  - Explains the outputs of Tests (`Responses` and `Data Quality Reports`).

-Data quality needs evolve, but BDQ defines a community-agreed suite of Tests mapped to key Darwin Core terms to provide broad coverage of commonly used research data.
+Data quality needs evolve, but BDQ defines a community-agreed suite of Tests initially mapped to key Darwin Core terms to provide broad coverage of commonly used research data.
 The BDQ framework is modular and extensible: Communities may define domain-specific Tests, and future versions of the standard may incorporate new Tests as practice and consensus develop.

-### 1.1 Purpose (non-normative)

-The purpose of this document is to define and explain the BDQ Tests — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard.
-This document describes the structure, types, and formal characteristics of the Tests, along with description of their context within BDQ, providing a clear and consistent specification that can be used by implementers, analysts, and quality assessors.

 ### 1.2 Audience (non-normative)